 I definitely consider myself a do-it-yourself traveler, especially international travel.
 I’m on track to visit 30 countries by my 30th birthday.
 So people are surprised when I tell them that I sometimes use a travel agent.

 Of course, there are times when I opt to book my own travel.
-For example, we’re visiting friends in Orlando soon and I bought the tickets online directly through the airline.
+For example, we’re visiting friends in Orlando soon, and I bought the tickets online directly through the airline.
 If you’re taking a trip within the United States, I suggest using a website like Expedia or Priceline to buy the tickets instead of going through a travel agent.
 Taking a cruise?
 By all means, book away.

 Travel Agents Know More Than You Do

 An experienced travel agent will have the knowledge and connections that are helpful when planning expensive or long-term travel.
 They will know what airports to avoid and how much time you need between flights.
 Planning a trip to an unfamiliar destination?
 A travel agent can give you advice on what tour guide to hire, how much to pay, and what area of town you’ll want to stay in.
-Travel agents stay up-to-date on latest hotel openings, new nonstop flight routes, and travel deals.
+Travel agents stay up-to-date on latest hotel openings, new nonstop flights routes, and travel deals.

 Travel Agents Have Access

 In addition to having more information than the rest of us, travel agents also have more access to people and resources that will make your trip go smoothly.
 We had some luggage issues on our honeymoon in Greece.
 On the last day of our honeymoon, rather than lounging on the beach, I was camped out the lobby of the hotel trying to talk to the airline.
 Then it dawned on me that I could call our travel agent for help.
 One quick call later, he was talking the airline and resolving our luggage problem.